 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!

-Green Jewelry Cabinet Makeover
+Supplies for Green Jewelry Cabinet Makeover

 Since this jewelry cabinet started off in good condition I just removed the glass and hardware and cleaned it with some spray cleaner.